-If your child is hesitant to read, try finding a book of series that interests them.
+If your child is hesitant to read, try finding a book or series that interests them.
 Once they find books that they enjoy, then they are more likely to be bitten by the reading bug.
-I know my son wasn’t much into reading, in fact, he still isn’t the biggest fan of it.
+I know my son wasn’t much into reading.
 However, there are some series that he enthusiastically reads.
 The Bird & Squirrel series is one of those.
-Honestly, this was the first series he read willingly and has reread it multiple times.
+Honestly, this was the first series he read willingly, and has reread it multiple times.
 Another great one is the Warriors Series by Erin Hunter.
 There are actually several series of these books, but they can be read separately from each other.

 Another great idea is to read the books your child reads.
 This will allow you to have discussions about these books.
 What did they enjoy?
 What didn’t they like?
 Who was their favorite character?
-I did this with the Bone series and was actually surprised by how much I enjoyed the books.
-Then my son and I spent quite a bit of time talking about them.
+I have done this with several series my son loves and was actually surprised by how much I enjoyed the books.
+Then we spent quite a bit of time talking about them.

 I have my son practice printing and cursive each day.
 It’s not a lot.
 He does one page of printing, which usually consists of practicing some letters and now writing out sentences.
 For cursive, he does two pages, focusing on letters and short words at the moment but will soon move onto full sentences.
 I have already seen an improvement in his writing after just a month.

 Another great way to add education into the summer is through workbooks.
 There is a large variety of workbooks out there that cover single or multiple topics for each grade level.
 These workbooks generally follow the curriculum of the schools.
 Whether it’s to brush up on the previous year’s work or to prepare them for the coming years, these are excellent sources of learning.